erikpukinskis/identifiable/README.md

 }

 var people = {}

-var get = identifiable.getFrom(people, {description: "person"})
+var get = identifiable.getFrom(people, "person")

 var id = identifiable.assignId(people)
 people[id] = erik

-var zombieErik = get(id)
+var result = get(id)

-expect(zombieErik).to.equal(erik)
+expect(result).to.equal(erik)
 ```

 It does almost nothing.
 It generates unique IDs.
-It gives you errors when things go wrong.
+It throws an error when it can't find an item with that id.

 If you are OK with getters returning undefined: